Okatch Biggy

 Elly Mathayo Okatch, better known as Okatch Biggy (1954–1997) was a Kenyan benga musician.
-His first album "Helena Wang’e Dongo, released in 1992 brought him into the limelight.
+His first album Helena Wang'e Dongo, released in 1992, brought him into the limelight.

 Early life

-Okatch (Okatch Biggy) is one of the Kenyan musicians, was born in 1954 in Ujimbe, Dudi location, Gem, Siaya County Nyanza Kenya.
+Okatch (Okatch Biggy) was a Kenyan musician born in 1954 in Ujimbe, Sirembe Sublocation, Northwest-Gem location, Gem, Siaya County Nyanza Kenya.
 At age 21, Okatch tried to get into boxing as a career at the Railways Club in Kisumu.
 He was named "Biggy" as he was larger in appearance.

+Kiwiro Jazz BAnd

+Due to boxing being a threat to his life, Biggy, through his neighbour, Juma Odundo, got interested in Music after the practising with the band.
+He later joined the band as a drummer for a short stay and later moved to Kiwiro Jazz Band led by John Otonde.

+At Kiwiro, Biggy had several compositions, namely: Eliza Anyango, Angeline and later a super hit song, Dinnah Kalando.